 To sound the horn, press the portion of your steering wheel marked with the horn symbol.

-Tilt Wheel (If Equipped)
+Tilt Wheel

-A tilt steering wheel allows you to adjust the steering wheel before you drive.
-You can also raise it to the highest level to give your legs more room when you exit and enter the vehicle.
+A tilt wheel allows you to adjust the steering wheel before you drive.
+You can raise it to the highest level to give your legs more room when you exit and enter your vehicle.